pyOpenSci/python-package-guide/index.md

 ^^^
 Get a basic overview of our open peer review process for Python scientific open source software.
 :::
 ::::

 ### Python Packaging Guide for Maintainers Submitting to PyOpenSci

 Welcome to pyOpenSci!
-We assume you are here because
+We assume you are here because:

-1. you are considering submitting a package to pyOpenSci and want to understand the best practices that we suggest
+1. You are considering submitting a package to pyOpenSci and want to understand the best practices that we suggest
-2. You are looking for guidance on creating your first Python package.
+2. You are looking for guidance on creating a Python package.
 3. Or you're just looking for resources associated with Python packaging.

-Well, my friend you've come to the right place!
+Well, my friend, you've come to the right place!

 ## What you will find in this guidebook